-Origins and Cover-ups of the Holy Grail
+Origins of Holy Grail and Phoenix

-This quest from the 7th century – which plays like a Monty Python sketch – reappears five hundred years later as the leitmotif of Chrétien's grail poem who confirms it as his source.
-In addition to the "castrated" fisherking and "long search" for a holy vessel, other allegories in the poem lead to Catalonia, from Urgell to Montserrat, which suggests a greater context.
-Reports about the 9th century appear to have been edited in some chronicles to eliminate all references to a "grail event" in early 849 CE.
-However, Chrétien implies with the symbolism of the Magic Sword from the grail castle, because it is "hidden inside a scabbard of fancy Venetian gold brocade" – that this could pertain to an elaborate cover-up by pope Alexander III.
-Paired with an ambiguous riddle about an Alexander in the prologue, the poet seems to identify the Peace of Venice in 1177 CE, which led to the Third Council of the Lateran and Alexander's condemnation of the "Cathar heresy" at the time Chrétien worked on the poem.
+This quest from the 7th century – which is as silly as a Monty Python sketch – returns five hundred years later as Maître Chrétien's leitmotif of the Conte du Graal.
+In addition to the "castrated" fisherking and "long search" for a holy vessel, other allegories in the poem lead to Catalonia as well, from Urgell to Montserrat, which suggests a greater context.
+Our research shows that the history of the 9th century was edited by churchmen in several chronicles to delete all references to a "grail event" in early 849 CE.
+However, Chrétien implies with the symbolism of the Magic Sword – because it is hidden "inside a scabbard of fancy Venetian gold brocade" – that this could pertain to an elaborate cover-up by pope Alexander III.
+According to the jeu de mots about an evil Alexander in the religiously themed prologue, he seems to identify the celebrated Peace of Venice in 1177 CE, which led to the Third Council of the Lateran and Alexander's condemnation of the "Cathar heresy" at the time Chrétien worked on the poem.

 The grail provides anything we reach for, old and new food, hot and cold food, of tame animals and of game.